-I’m developing a new dance, Come To Me, which I will perform in Cambridge on June 20, 21, 2019 presented by the aMaSSiT program at the Dance Complex.
-This new solo, with Dramaturgy by Grace Mi-He Lee, will examine the cultural and physical practices of making oneself feel better.
+I’m developing an evening length dance, Come To Me, of which I performed an excerpt at the Atlantic Center for the Arts in New Smyrna, FL, in March, 2019 and presented by the aMaSSiT program at the Dance Complex in Cambridge in June, 2019.
+This solo, with Dramaturgy by Grace Mi-He Lee, examines the cultural and physical practices of making oneself feel better.
 Instead of identifying and appropriating the sensations of trauma, I’m exploring approaches to pleasure: In these times, how do we delicately navigate our daily experience to find and share positive feeling?
 Where and how do we find it?
 Can we find meaning and connection in our quest for balanced fulfillment, for elation, for endorphins?
 By what means can pleasure be conveyed in a performance experience?
-While examining these questions, Come To Me aims to challenge the audience’s perceptions about dance.
+While examining these questions, Come To Me aims to challenge the audience’s perceptions of viewing dance.

 I’m interested in the sound vibrations of the body, places where we resonate to specific notes.
 I’m excited and confounded by physical challenges, impossible dances, exposing the ugly.
 I also am exploring sensuality, endurance, and finding sustainable movement for my aging body.